 There are three websockets (channels) used in migration:

 - the filesystem stream

-When a migration is initiated, information about the container, its configuration, etc. are sent over the control channel (a full description of this process is below), the criu images and container filesystem are synced over their respective channels, and the result of the restore operation is sent from the sink to the source over the control channel.
+When a migration is initiated, information about the instance, its configuration, etc. are sent over the control channel (a full description of this process is below), the criu images and instance filesystem are synced over their respective channels, and the result of the restore operation is sent from the sink to the source over the control channel.

 In particular, the protocol that is spoken over the criu channel and filesystem channel can vary, depending on what is negotiated over the control socket.
 For example, both the source and the sink's LXD directory is on btrfs, the filesystem socket can speak btrfs-send/receive.
 Additionally, although we do a "stop the world" type migration right now, support for criu's p.haul protocol will happen over the criu socket at some later time.

 Once all three websockets are connected between the two endpoints, the

 source sends a MigrationHeader (protobuf description found in

 configuration which will be added to the new instance.